Kaman Kong

-Kaman Kong (江嘉敏; born 4 November 1994) is a Hong Kong actress currently contracted to TVB.
+Kaman Kong (江嘉敏; born 4 November 1994) is a Hong Kong actress formerly contracted to TVB.
 She gained recognition after starring in the drama Tiger Mom Blues (2017).

 Biography

 Kaman Kong was born and raised in Hong Kong.
 She has been playing the piano since she was six years old.
-Kong can also play the erhu, drums, and the guitar.
+Kong can also play the erhu, guitar, and the drums.
 Her first job was being a piano teacher.

 In 2013, Kong made her debut appearance as a television host for MachiTV.
 Her acting debut was in 2014's television film Uncertain Relationship Society (2014) directed by Heiward Mak for Below the Lion Rock.
 Her next role was in the film The Moment (2016), directed by Wong Kwok-fai.
 In 2016, Kong signed an artiste contract with TVB.
 She gained recognition after starring in the 2017 drama Tiger Mom Blues, garnering her first Best Supporting Actress nomination at the 2017 TVB Anniversary Awards.
 In 2018, Kong played her female leading role in the drama Fist Fight.

+In July 2024, Kong won the "Hong Kong Fashion Professional Women's Election" award (commonly known as the "Female Version of Outstanding Young Artist") and was the only artist selected in that year.

+In February 2025, Kong suddenly announced on social media that she was leaving TVB, ending her 9-year guest-host relationship with TVB.